Skip to Main Content

 A research and event guide on the U.S. Constitution and ESU Constitution Day commemoration.

-Constitution Day 2023 Events
+Constitution Day 2024 Events

-Where: Kemp Library Lawn (Kemp Library Lobby if raining)
+Where: Kemp Library Lobby

 American Democracy Project's logo with an image of the Constitution in the background.